Navigation

 Symptoms of supraventricular tachycardia (SVT)

 SVT doesn’t always cause symptoms.
-But this depends on several factors, including how long the episode of SVT lasts and how fast your heart rate is.
+But this depends on several things, including how long the episode of SVT lasts and how fast your heart rate is.

 • have a pounding feeling in your neck